-In the nation’s industrial, legal, tax, and political power centers, Tom built a singular, premier, large-dollar, 360-degree tax-litigation, trial, and appellate resume.
-After getting his start in Wisconsin as a District Attorney and as a federal prosecutor, Tom began litigating civil tax cases in 1984 in DC for the U.S. Department of Justice’s Tax Division (DOJ).
+In the nation’s industrial, legal, tax, and political power centers, Tom built a singular, premier, large-dollar, 360-degree federal-tax trial and appellate resume.
+After starting his legal career as a Wisconsin District Attorney and then as a federal prosecutor, Tom began litigating civil tax cases in 1984 in DC for the U.S. Department of Justice’s Tax Division (DOJ).
 First chaired or directly supervised perhaps 250 tax cases in federal courts across the nation and in the Court of Federal Claims.
 Over his career, first chaired 15 cases in the federal courts of appeals and tried 25 jury trials; and handled $3bn to $4bn in tax cases overall.
 Seventeen years total with DOJ, including seven years of DC-based supervisory experience.
-Went into private practice in 1998, when he joined a DC tax boutique as a partner, litigating cases for large insurance companies.
-In 2002, joined as a partner the Chicago office of the nation’s largest law-firm tax practice, representing and assisting some of the nation’s largest corporations and nonprofits, and wealthiest individuals and families.
-Led the charge, nationwide, in the successful effort to recover about $2bn in FICA tax for the nation’s 360 teaching hospitals, notching pivotal wins in The University of Chicago Hospitals’ $38mm case in both the trial court and in the Seventh Circuit.
-Had more teaching-hospital cases pending in court than any other attorney in the nation when the IRS totally conceded for taxable periods before 2Q2005.
-First-chaired a case for Cemco, a Paul Daugerdas entity, in litigation in both federal district court and the Seventh Circuit that presented a novel partnership-audit procedural issue.
-Obtained full-concession of a $15mm bet-the-company, prohibited-transaction penalty case in Tennessee.
+As a DOJ–Tax Division senior attorney, “chased bad guys” and worked revenue-heavy and highly technical cases involving issues of first impression.
+Went into private practice in 1998, when he joined a DC tax boutique as a partner, litigating federal tax cases for large insurance companies.
+In 2002, joined as a partner the Chicago office of the nation’s largest law-firm tax practice, representing and assisting some of the nation’s largest corporations and nonprofits, and some of its wealthiest individuals and families.
+Led the charge, nationwide, in the successful effort to recover FICA tax for the nation’s 360 teaching hospitals, notching pivotal wins in The University of Chicago Hospitals’ $38mm case in both the trial court and in the Seventh Circuit.
+Had more teaching-hospital cases pending in court than any other attorney in the nation when the IRS totally conceded for taxable periods before 2Q2005 — a concession leading to FICA tax refunds approaching $2bn.
+First-chaired a “most unusual” full-concession from DOJ and IRS of a $15mm bet-the-company, prohibited-transaction penalty case the Southeast.
 In 2010 joined as a shareholder the law firm that is now one of the nation’s largest.
-Founded own law firm in January 2016 to pursue a $500mm federal-tax class action for about 300 teaching hospitals (concluded in 2019).
-Among other accolades (below), is a thirteen-time, peer-selected Illinois Super Lawyer in Tax (top 5%), including 2013-2021.
-Extensive experience with litigation finance.
+Founded own law firm in January 2016 to pursue a $500mm to $600mm federal-tax class action for about 300 nonprofit teaching hospitals (concluded in 2019).
+Among other accolades (below), Tom is a thirteen-time, peer-selected Illinois Super Lawyer in Tax (top 5%), including 2013-2021.
+He has been repeatedly selected as an Illinois’ Leading Law in Tax — Business, and as an Illinois’ Top 100 High-Stakes Litigators (all types of $1m+ cases).
 Followed spouse’s career to Seattle area in August 2019.

-Law Offices of Thomas D. Sykes PLLC, Lake Forest, IL and Redmond, WA.
+Law Offices of Thomas D. Sykes PLLC, Lake Forest, IL, and, after August 2019, Redmond, WA.
 Managing member.
-Nationwide federal tax-litigation practice.
-January 2016–present. www.sykestaxlaw. com.
+Nationwide federal tax-dispute practice.
+January 2016–present.

 Gould & Ratner LLP, Chicago, IL.
 Partner in Tax and Litigation Departments.
-Nationwide federal-tax practice.
+Nationwide federal tax-dispute practice.
 May 2013 – December 2015.

-Greenberg Traurig LLP, Chicago, IL.
+Greenberg Traurig, LLP, Chicago, IL.
 Shareholder in Tax and Litigation Departments.
-Nationwide federal-tax practice.
+Nationwide federal tax-dispute practice.
 April 2010-April 2013.

 McDermott Will and Emery LLP, Chicago, IL.
 Partner in Tax Department.
-Nationwide federal-tax practice.
+Nationwide federal tax-dispute practice.
 August 2002-April 2010